DKolombage/random-perturbations-evp/README.md

 ```

 for the experiments of Section 5.2.

-### Visualization
-All dta from the experiments are available at the `All_Data` folder as .mat-files and can be easily visualize without generating the data.
-These visualizations are shownen in jupiter notebooks and each file is named by the same corresponding file name as described above.

-Apart from the visualization of the errors, you can also reproduce the coefficient visualizations from the paper (Figures 1 and 2).
-These are given as a part of the notebooks
-``E2_OLOD_2D_RC.ipynb`` and ``E3_OLOD_2D_RE.py``
-These images is completely independent from the other experiments.

 ## Note
 This code is meant to illustrate the numerical methods presented in the paper.
 It is not optimized in any way, in particular no parallelization is implemented.